sivaratrisrinivas/moodring/README.md

 # 🔮 moodring

-A personal influence tracker to map and reflect on what shapes your thinking, decisions, and behavior over time.
+A personal influence tracker to map and reflect on the architecture of your own mind.

-## ✨ Core Idea

-This application is designed to be a "memory mirror."
-It helps you track the books, articles, conversations, and videos that influence you, and then visualize the connections between them.
-The goal is to gain a deeper understanding of your own intellectual and emotional journey by seeing how one idea leads to another.
+## The "Why" Behind moodring 🤔

+We are constantly shaped by the information we consume—the books we read, the videos we watch, the conversations we have.
+These influences quietly build our beliefs, habits, and worldview.
+Yet, this entire process is almost completely invisible and untracked.

+**moodring is built to solve this.**

+It’s a tool designed for **intellectual self-awareness**.
+It makes the invisible process of influence visible, allowing you to see the exact threads connecting an idea to an action, a piece of content to a new belief.
+By mapping your own intellectual journey, you can gain a deeper understanding of why you think the way you do.

 ---

 ## ✅ Features Built (MVP)

-We have successfully built a powerful Minimum Viable Product with the following features:

 -   **Add Influence Entries:** A simple, frictionless way to add a new influence (a thought, a link, a quote) as a text entry.
 -   **Link Influences:** The ability to create connections between any two entries, forming a "cause and effect" relationship.